ereinhardt/How-to/README.md

 **Note**: Get cookies in Netscape format with the following Chrome extension: https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc?pli=1

-2. **Convert-Tool**: Convert the raw YouTube video downlaod into folders with m3u8-playlists and ts-stream-seqments (these convert-video-folders need to be later located in the `video-data` folder:
+2. **Convert-Tool**: Convert the raw YouTube video download into folders with m3u8-playlists and ts-stream-segments (these convert-video-folders need to be located later in the `video-data` folder):

 ```bash
 npm i
 npm run convert dir=<dirname>
 ```

-3. **Manual-Question-Index-Tool**: Create manually question-index.csv for specific directory (use just if needed):
+3. **Manual-Question-Index-Tool**: Manually create question-index.csv for specific directory (use only if needed):

 ```bash
 npm run create_question-index dir=<dirname>